Toronto Food: A Destination Guide Of Where To Eat

 Pizza Libretto – 3 locations

-Pizza Libretto has several locations and a good place if you are doing a group dinner and want pizza and pastas type meal.
+Pizza Libretto has several locations and a good place if you are doing a group dinner and want pizza and pasta type meal.
 I went with a couple of friends and we share a bunch of appies and pizzas.
 Great pizza, nothing mind blowing but a good pizza go to.

 La Mesa Filipino – 669 Queen St W

 Since I’m Filipino, I love Filipino food but I don’t always get to eat it.
-I don’t cook a lot myself since I’m always traveling and my dear Mom has passed but when there are Pinoy restaurants around, I’ll check them out.
+I don’t cook a lot myself since I’m always travelling and my dear Mom has passed but when there are Pinoy restaurants around, I’ll check them out.
 I love it when I hear that young Filipino entrepreneurs have opened up dining establishments too!!
-I will full support!
+I will fully support!
 I went with my family and friends to La Mesa for a family dinner.
 We ordered from their prix fixe menu.
 Our party was all pleased with our meals which is basically a miracle when you have judgmental Filipino women (who can cook well) eating.
-I’m a fan!! guys!
+I’m a fan, guys!

 Bar Isabel – 797 College St

 I wanted to eat at Bar Isabel when I was in Toronto in 2013 but couldn’t find a group to go with.
 I love Spanish food so I was really sad to not have made it.
 When dining at an establishment like Bar Isabel, it’s good to go with a group so you can order a ton of different things to share.